 Engineering Cellular Control: Synthetic Signaling and Motility Systems

 Aim 4.
-Pathway to Medicine: Apply our knowledge to build cells or cell-like particles with novel motility control that can be used for targeting within an animal.
-We are taking both a top-down and bottom up approach towards building minimal motile particles that can be used as search and delivery vehicles.
-In the top-down approach we are trying to reprogram motile cells such as neutrophils so that they move towards novel inputs.
-We are also trying to generate cytoplasts (cell fragments lacking nuclei) that can move towards specified targets.
-In the bottom-up approach, we are trying to reconstitute minimal cell-like molecular assemblies that can show regulated movement or shape change, from either biological molecules or from nanomaterial components that are regulated in a biologically-inspired manner.
-These cells, cellfragments, or assemblies could potentially be used as a flexible search-and-delivery vehicles in the body.
-We will test the particles engineered using both approaches for targeting functions within a mouse.
+Pathway to Medicine: We will apply our module-based platform of molecular parts and signaling control to build cells or cell-like devices with novel motility control that can be used for targeting and delivery functions in a living animal.
+We are taking both a top-down and bottom-up approach towards building motile assemblies that can be used as programmable, controlled, and specific search and delivery vehicles.
+In the top-down approach, we are attempting to reprogram cells (using neutrophils as a testbed system) so that they respond and chemotax towards novel inputs and specific disease targets.
+We are also developing methods to generate motile cytoplasts (cell fragments lacking nuclei) that can move towards novel signals and specific disease targets.
+In the bottom-up approach, we are attempting to reconstitute minimal cell-like molecular assemblies that can show regulated movement or shape change, from either biological molecules or from nanomaterials that are regulated in bio-inspired mechanisms.
+We will be testing the cells and cell-like devices that we engineer for their ability to target and carryout specified functions within a living mouse.

 This page last reviewed on July 24, 2013